s183620/Group-15/A4/README.md

 - Evt beskrivelse af hvordan man ville lave HTML?
 - Skitse?

-Present your solution to your peers and get feedback from them. your presentation should consist of a 2 minute video, that describes your use case and how your solution addresses the use case.
+!Present your solution to your peers and get feedback from them. your presentation should consist of a 2 minute video, that describes your use case and how your solution addresses the use case.